>

 Read more ›

-Solar Power Satellites represent the opportunity to continuously capture solar energy and redistribute it on Earth, transforming the Moon into a global energy hub.
+Solar Power Satellites represent the opportunity to permanently capture solar energy and redistribute it on Earth, transforming the Moon into a global energy base.

 Read more ›

-From Sputnik (1957) to MIR station, through Apollo and Skylab — a look back at the milestones that made the idea of a permanent lunar base possible.
+From Sputnik (1957) to the MIR station, via Apollo and Skylab, a look back at the major milestones that made the idea of a permanent lunar base possible.

 Read more ›